 - In Levi in 2019, Mikaela surpassed Ingemar Stenmark’s slalom win record (they were tied at 40 victories), making her the winningest slalom skier of all time.
 She named her reindeer “Ingemar” to honor the legend.
-With her win in Killington, over Vlhova by 2.29 seconds, and her win in Lienz, Austria – she now has 47 career slalom victories (as of September 2022).
+With her win in Killington, over Vlhova by 2.29 seconds, and her win in Lienz, Austria–she now has 53 career slalom victories (as of March 11, 2023).

 - At Cortina 2021, Mikaela became the most decorated American athlete in Alpine World Ski Championships history, with nine World Championship medals (six golds, one silver, two bronze).
 She also became the first skier – male or female – to win gold medals at five straight Worlds.
 At Courchevel/Meribel 2023, she extended that to six Worlds in a row.

 - On January 11, 2022, under the lights in the famous Schladming Night Slalom, Mikaela made history once again when she won her 47th career slalom win, surpassing Ingemar Stenmark for single discipline wins in an emotional victory.

-- Mikaela clinched her career fourth overall title, Mikaela tied former teammate Lindsey Vonn with four overall titles.
+- On March 4th, 2023, Mikaela clinched her career fifth overall title, surpassing former teammate Lindsey Vonn (4).
 Among women, only Annemarie Moser-Pröll has more overall titles (six).

 Mikaela was getting freshies down the family driveway at age three and quickly graduated to running gates at Vail.